MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/event-history.md

 We now have to locate the event.

 - The easiest way to do this is by means of the [Event Search Query panel](../../analytics/metrics/real-time-analytics-event-search-query-panel.md).
-We know the **Custom ID**, and we can use it as a search query.
+We know the **CustomId** value, so we can use it as a search query.

 ![Game Manager - Event History Chart - search query](media/tutorials/game-manager-event-history-chart-search-query.png)